SunderMishra734/Calculator/README.md

 # Calculator
-This is a Mathematical Calculator
+This is a mathematical calculator with multiple themes.